Finding Your Niche: How Small Towns Can Attract the Right Visitors with Social Media

 5. What problems do they need solved?
 “Where can I park my van overnight without hassle?”
 “Is there a mellow gravel route with good coffee at the finish?”
 “Can I get to a birding spot without hiking five miles?”

-Answer those, and you’re not just marketing, you’re helping.
+Answer those, and yes, while you’re marketing, you’re also helping.

 You Don’t Need to Pick Just One